-For students reporting another student: Students who witness acts of academic dishonesty are encouraged to report this via the Academic Honesty Incident Report Form (https://heidelberg.guardianconduct.com/student-portal/new-report).
-The AVPAA will then review the report, and if deemed potentially credible, send the appropriate information to the instructor of record who will proceed at step #2 above by meeting with the accused and filing their own report if the instructor believes there is sufficient evidence of an academic honesty violation.
+For students reporting another student: Students who witness acts of academic dishonesty are encouraged to report this via the Incident Communication Form via https://inside.heidelberg.edu and select the Academic Honesty Incident Report Form for the report type.
+The designee of the Provost will then review the report, and if deemed potentially credible, send the appropriate information to the instructor of record who will proceed at step #2 above by meeting with the accused and filing their own report if the instructor believes there is sufficient evidence of an academic honesty violation.